 Site Operators Pollution Liability Insurance Options

-Retailer service station owners have two types of Pollution Liability policies available to insure retail sites from pollution incidents caused by spills and leaks.
+Retailer service station owners have two types of Pollution Liability policies available to insure retail sites from pollution 0incidents caused by spills and leaks.

 Storage Tank Liability:

 Storage Tank Pollution polices list specific tanks by construction type, age, characteristic and protection.
 In the event a storage tank system fails and results in a leak or spill, the insured can seek clean-up costs including restoration, emergency clean-up costs and third party liability in the event the pollutant migrates off the property.
 This type of policy usually extends to pollution conditions caused by unloading and loading of product.

 The key to “triggering” the coverage is that an incident must have occurred and be reported by the insured during the policy period.
 As stated in the statutory conditions of all insurance policies, the onus on the site operator to prove their loss.

 Note the policy does not cover pre-existing conditions, it only covers releases originating from the storage tank system during the policy term.

 The cost per this policy is generally $ 1,500 per tank subject to underwriting criteria.

 Premise pollution policies provide coverage for pollution conditions that occur from storage tank systems; other on site operations and pollutants that have migrated onto the premise from adjacent properties.
 An example of on-site claim is a leak or spill that occurs in the garage area of service station, coverage would be afforded.